All Questions

-What Are Missouri's Seat Belt Laws?
+(314) 500-HURTWhat Are Missouri’s Seat Belt Laws?
 Seat belt laws are intended to keep ourselves and others on the road safe.
 According to the National Highway Traffic Safety Administration, in 2017 seat belts saved an estimated 14,955 lives nationwide.
 At Burger Law, our car accident lawyers are experts in all things related to car safety and car accident laws.
-If you were injured by a negligent driver anywhere in Missouri or Illinois, discuss your case with an attorney for free at (314) 500-HURT or contact us online.
+If you were injured by a negligent driver anywhere in Missouri or Illinois, discuss your case with an attorney for free at or contact us online.
 Otherwise, read on below to learn more about the seat belt laws in Illinois.

 According to the 2020 Illinois Crash Facts and Statistics, there were 652 traffic deaths in the state where we know if the occupant was wearing a seatbelt or not.
 Of those, 327, or just over 50 percent, were not wearing a seatbelt.
 Seat belt-less drivers and passenger account for 17 percent of all "A-injuries," and 6 percent of all injuries.